luiz-eduardo-dev/luiz-eduardo-dev/README.md

 - 👋 Hi, I’m @luiz-eduardo-dev

-- 👀 I'm a FrontEnd dev
+- 👀 I'm a FrontEnd and application developer

 - 🌱 Currently focusing in HTML, CSS and JS languages